Skip to main content

 Low accuracy (4 of 18 factors)

-How to Write the Babson College Essays 2024-2025
+How to Write the Babson College Essays 2025-2026

-Babson College Essay Prompts
+Babson College Supplemental Essay Prompts

 All Applicants

 Prompt 1: The Babson education prepares students for all types of careers across business, entrepreneurship, social innovation, and more.
-Tell us about your interest in this area of study and in Babson specifically.
+Tell us about your interest in this area of study and Babson specifically.

 We invite you to submit your answer in either essay OR video format.
 If you choose to submit a video, please limit your response to a 1-minute video, which can be submitted via a shared link to YouTube or another video hosting website.
 Please ensure your video is set to public and is accessible to the Admission Committee.
 (500 words or 1 minute)

-Prompt 1
+All Applicants, Prompt 1

 The Babson education prepares students for all types of careers across business, entrepreneurship, social innovation, and more.
-Tell us about your interest in this area of study and in Babson specifically.
+Tell us about your interest in this area of study and Babson specifically.

 We invite you to submit your answer in either essay OR video format.
 If you choose to submit a video, please limit your response to a 1-minute video, which can be submitted via a shared link to YouTube or another video hosting website.
 Please ensure your video is set to public and is accessible to the Admission Committee.
 (500 words or 1 minute)